teamreflex/fab-fetch/README.md

 ## Requirements
 - Only tested on Node 14
 - A Fab account, either email & password or an already generated access token.
+- Python, as the sqlite3 Node binding needs it to compile

 ## Setup
 ```bash